boss-corinne/best_route/README.md

 This is a python package which can be used as a command-line tool to find the best route between two specified points.

+This is currently a WIP.
+Don't judge.

 Installation
 ------------
-To install the package, clone or download it from this repository, enter the top level of the directory and execute the following command:
+To install the package; clone or download it from this repository, enter the top level of the directory and execute the following command: